resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 In OpenStack parlance, a project is:

-"*A logical grouping of users within Compute; defines quotas and access to VM images*."
+"*A logical grouping of users; it defines quotas and access to computers*."

-And every project has a project ID: A "[User-defined alphanumeric string in Compute; the name of a project.](http://docs.openstack.org/glossary/content/glossary.html#project-id )"
+And every project has a project ID: A "[User-defined alphanumeric string; the name of a project.](http://docs.openstack.org/glossary/content/glossary.html#project-id )"

 So a project is really just a way to set group people together and to set constraints on what operations they can do on the Research Cloud.